-First, this fall we will be performing a comprehensive Cost of Service study to analyze our costs and ensure that fees are set at the appropriate level based on a customer’s use of the system.
+First, during the fall of 2018, we performed a comprehensive Cost of Service study to analyze our costs and ensure that fees are set at the appropriate level based on a customer’s use of the system.
 Every customer owns a share of the entire water system and we try to base our fees on how much of an impact their use has on our systems.
 We think everyone could agree that it makes sense that larger users should pay higher fixed fees and smaller users lower fixed fees.
 We are working on some creative ways to help apportion costs more equitably.
 We encourage anyone who is interested to attend our Budget and Finance Committee meetings where these topics will be discussed over the next several months.

 Second, we are working on developing some local water supplies in order to reduce our dependence on expensive imported water.
 With the wholesale costs of water more than doubling over the last ten years, sources of water which were previously uneconomical are now becoming feasible.
 We are actively working on designs for a brackish desalination plant to take advantage of water rights that we have in the Pala and Bonsall groundwater basins.
 Early projections show that an investment in this source could deliver water that is cheaper than imported water.
 We still have more studying to do, but this would help lower our overall cost of water and, once we roll off some demands from SDCWA, help lower our fixed fees from SDCWA over time.